Self-censorship: In science

 Self-censorship is found in the world of academia in a number of contexts.
-Self-censorship in scientific publications that have been criticized as politically motivated include scientists under the Third Reich withholding findings that disagreed with the commonly held beliefs in differences between races, or the refusal of these scientists under Hitler to support General Relativity (which got the reputation as "Jewish science").
-More recently, certain scientists have withheld their findings related to climate changes caused by pollution and to endangered species.
+Self-censorship in scientific publications that have been criticized as politically motivated include scientists in Nazi Germany withholding findings that disagreed with the commonly held beliefs in differences between races, or the refusal of these scientists under Hitler to support general relativity (which got the reputation as "Jewish science").
+In the 2000s, certain scientists have withheld their findings related to climate changes caused by pollution and to endangered species.

-Professor Heinz Klatt argues that hate laws, speech codes, cowardice, and political correctness have resulted in an intellectually repressive atmosphere in modern-day academic circles, with widespread self-censorship on topics like homosexuality, (learning) disabilities, Islam, and genetic differences between human races and sexes.